moechofe/lowresrmx/asset.dev/manual.md

         print "no"
     end if

-With float numbers, the precision max depends on whatever the programs want.
-It is not clear for me.
+With floating-point numbers, the maximum precision varies depending on the magnitude of the number.

     print 4.000000299=4
     print 4.000000300<>4